BeanGreen247/lineprint/README.txt

 lineprint

-lineprint is about 10 - 20 times faster
+lineprint is about 10 - 20 times faster than cat

+can be used only for output, well stdout to be specific

 gcc lineprint.c -o lineprint